eesuola/Distrubted-Notification-System/services/user-service/README.md

 | `CORS_ORIGIN` | CORS allowed origins | `*` |
 | `LOG_LEVEL` | Logging level | `info` |

+## Monitoring & Operations

+### Health Checks
+The `/health` endpoint is vital for monitoring and should be configured in your:
+- Load balancer health checks
+- Container orchestration (Kubernetes liveness/readiness probes)
+- Monitoring systems (Prometheus, DataDog, etc.)

+### Logging Best Practices
+1. Always include the `x-correlation-id` header from the API Gateway
+2. Use correlation IDs to trace requests across all services
+3. Monitor logs for `warn` and `error` levels
+4. Set `LOG_LEVEL=debug` for troubleshooting

 ## Notes for API Gateway

 The **GET /api/v1/users/:user_id/** endpoint is designed to be called by the API Gateway without authentication.
 This allows the gateway to retrieve user information for internal operations while protecting other endpoints with JWT authentication.

+### Important for Integration
+1. **Always pass `x-correlation-id`**: When the API Gateway makes requests to this service, it should pass the correlation ID in the header
+2. **No synchronous calls**: This service does not make synchronous HTTP calls to other services - it only interacts with its own PostgreSQL database
+3. **Async-ready**: All operations are asynchronous and non-blocking